loafoe/terraform-provider-htpasswd/README.md

 ## Overview

-This is a terraform provider to generate output related to Apache htpasswd file
+This is a Terraform provider to generate output related to Apache htpasswd file

 # Using the provider

-**Terraform 0.13**: To install this provider, copy and paste this code into your Terraform configuration.
+**Terraform 0.14+**: To install this provider, copy and paste this code into your Terraform configuration.
 Then, run terraform init.

 ```terraform
 terraform {